State Submetering Regulations: What You Need to Know

 Conclusion

 Understanding and complying with submetering regulations is essential for property owners and managers.
 By staying informed and compliant, property owners can ensure accurate utility billing and contribute to resource conservation.
+With new enforcement deadlines approaching in states like New York, property owners should verify their compliance with submetering regulations to avoid penalties.

 For more detailed information on submetering regulations and compliance requirements in your state, contact your local regulatory body or consult with a submetering expert.